QuantEcon/cbc_2024/source_files/wednesday/jax_intro.md

         z_loops[i, j] = f(x[i], y[j])
 ```

-Even for this very small grid, the run time is extremely slow.
+Even for this very small grid, the run time is very slow.

 (Notice that we used a NumPy array for `z_loops` because we wanted to write to it.)